sjspielman/UTbiocomputing2015/Lessons/sys_os_shutil.md

 <br><br>
 ## The python `os` and `shutil` modules

 The `os` and `shutil` modules are useful for interacting with your computer's operating system (typically UNIX).
 With these modules, you can run commands from your python script which are analogous to UNIX commands like `cd` and `pwd`.
-Some examples:
+<br>Some examples:
 Module | Command  |  Description | Unix equivalent | Example
 -------|----------|--------------|-----------------|--------
 `os` | `os.listdir`| List all items in a given directory | `ls` | `os.system("/directory/of/interest/")`